 In examining this issue, county leaders may wonder how local governments can help cultivate connection within their communities.
 Well, we want to help with that exercise by highlighting a few examples of county initiatives that provide opportunities for folks to gather, develop relationships, and build community.
 These ideas can always be modified to fit your unique county so get creative!

 Facilitate Community: One library in Skokie, Illinois, hosts Baby Wednesdays, an opportunity for parents and their young children to socialize together on a weekly basis.
-Parents are given the opportunity to enjoy a cup of coffee with others in a similar stage of life and toddlers play together.
+Parents are given the opportunity to enjoy a cup of coffee with others in a similar stage of life while toddlers play together.

 Why not develop a version of the Friendship Cafes found in Central Virginia by creating social and learning spaces for the elderly?
 While reviewing this idea, take a second to think of others who may need an opportunity to get out and engage with new faces.
 A friendship and support group for parents of children with intellectual challenges?
 What about a gardening or art class for stay-at-home care-givers?
 A mentoring group for new dads?
 Could you create a version of the “Fix-It Clinics” found in Fairfax County, where volunteers help folks mend household items?
 Consider how local clubs, businesses, or faith groups could partner with you to make these groups a success.